 Mohammed Raza liked his caregiver Manati Kanhar best.
 Taiyab Raza says, “My father actually showed signs of improvement when Manati was here.
 We never needed to remind her about the work.
 When she was there my father was improving a lot.
-She used to assist with the physiotherapy also.
+Manati used to assist with physiotherapy also.
 She was polite with my father but she would make sure that he did the exercises.
-She could understand the mood of the patient, play with that and get the work done.
+As if that was not enough, she could understand the mood of the patient, play with that and get the work done.
 Also, when she was there, my father did not have a single bed sore”.

 An injury in later life can put a tremendous amount of strain on an already ageing body, especially if one is dealing with a chronic disease like diabetes.
 Health events like silent strokes can add to a family’s stress.
 Through its Professional Caregivers and experience gained by caring for elderly individuals over 4 years, Life Circle, a home care provider, aims to relieve not only families from this stress but also allow their beloved elderly to recover at home and regain their health.